 - Research Methods: Developing and utilising specific Psychological terminology, planning, conducting, analysing and reporting psychological research, use of statistics.
-Good numeracy skills are essential as there is significant mathematical content on the course which requires students to manipulate numbers, interpret data and to calculate statistics.
-The examination board for this course is OCR. - Psychological themes through core studies: Central areas of investigation in Psychology from key themes; 20 Core studies; Debates in Psychology; applications to real life. - Applied psychology: Issues in mental health; and options Child psychology and Criminal psychology.
+Good numeracy skills are essential as there is significant mathematical content on the course which requires students to manipulate numbers, interpret data and to calculate statistics. - Psychological themes through core studies: Central areas of investigation in Psychology from key themes; 20 Core studies; Debates in Psychology; applications to real life. - Applied psychology: Issues in mental health; and options Child psychology and Criminal psychology.